Mosquitoes are eating plastic. Why that's a big problem.

 Microplastic is common in waterways worldwide.
 Even arctic ice is choked with a record amount of the pollutant.

-In an effort to reduce microplastics, some countries including areas of the U.S. and the U.K., have banned microbeads found in toothpaste, face scrubs, and shower gels.
+In an effort to reduce microplastics, some countries including areas of the U.S. and the U.K., have banned microbeads found in toothpastes, face scrubs and shower gels.

+More: Even one piece of plastic can kill a sea turtle, study finds